lmihailovic/sugo/README.md

-# Sugo
+# sugo

 A minimal and dead-simple static site generator.

 ## Overview

 Sugo is a static site generator written in Go, designed to be simple and offer a _plug-and-play_ experience.

-It was initially imagined to be a personal tool, but later it was decided to make it a thesis project and be made open-source and available to the public.
+It was initially imagined as a personal tool, but later it was decided to make it a thesis project and be made open-source and available to the public.

-## Modus operandi
+## How it works

+### Templating of content files

-Each subdir inside of `content/` is treated like a different content type.
+Subdirectories inside of `content/` are treated like different sections.
+Each section requires its own template, found in the `templates/` directory.
+Templates can be either `section.gohtml`, or `single.gohtml`.

-Index pages for content types utilise the `section.html` template, while each content file of a certain type uses the `single.html` template.
+Index files for sections use the `section.gohtml` template, while all other files inside of a section use the `single.gohtml` template.

+**Content and template files must have the same relative path in order to work.**

+This means that the file `content/blog/lorem.md` will need a `templates/blog/single.gohtml` template to render properly, and a `content/hobbies/films/index.md` file would need `templates/hobbies/films/section.gohtml` as the template.

-Here is an example of a typical `content/` directory:
+Here is an example of a typical `content/` directory, and the accompanying `templates/` directory:
 ```
 content
 ├── blog